 DF: Ignacio Zoco (Spain)

-Zoco hailed from the foothills of the Pyrenees but he went on to make it big in the city, amassing 538 appearances for Real Madrid CF between 1962 and 1974.
-A stout, unflustered defender, he won seven Spanish league titles and was a member of the so-called 'Yé-Yé' side that won the 1966 European Champion Clubs' Cup.
+Zoco hailed from the foothills of the Pyrenees but he went on to make it big in the city, amassing 538 appearances for Real Madrid between 1962 and 1974.
+A stout, unflustered defender, he won seven Spanish league titles and was a member of the so-called 'Yé-Yé' side that captured the 1966 European Champion Clubs' Cup.
 The 1964 UEFA European Championship tasted especially sweet for him as the trophy was claimed at his home stadium, the Santiago Bernabéu.
 Two years later he played all three matches for Spain at the FIFA World Cup.

 DF: Ferran Olivella (Spain)